jtchase08/pureblackjoesversion/README.md

 - all themes reset when beeper restarts to avoid potential issues

 # known issues
-- Chris hasn'tfound a way to make the reply boxes for outgoing messages the same color as the reply boxes for incoming messages, and he would appreciate help.
+- Chris hasn't found a way to make the reply boxes for outgoing messages the same color as the reply boxes for incoming messages, and he would appreciate help.
 I'll be looking into this as well.